josecarneiro/ironhack-technical-interview/README.md

 #### Q: What is a higher order function?

 A higher-order function accepts a different function as an argument or returns a function as a return value.

-#### Q: What is a factory function?

-A factory function is any function which is not a class or constructor that returns a (presumably new) object.
-In JavaScript, any function can return an object.
-When it does so without the new keyword, it’s a factory function.

 #### Q: What’s the difference between imperative and declarative programming?